 Fire Information & Restrictions

-YOU CAN PREVENT OUT OF CONTROL CAMPFIRES
+YOU CAN SET THE EXAMPLE AND PREVENT OUT OF CONTROL CAMPFIRES

 Just one unattended campfire can completely destroy the spectacular setting of Rollins Pass and adjacent areas for a generation, if not longer.
 Colorado has a warm, dry climate, coupled with high winds: please recreate with care and consider options like camp stoves or grills that have an on/off switch.